Consumer Medicine Information

 If you take too much (overdose)

 Immediately telephone your doctor, or the Poisons Information Centre (telephone 13 11 26), or go to Accident and Emergency at the nearest hospital, if you think you or anyone else may have taken too much CLONAC.
 Do this even if there are no signs of discomfort or poisoning.
-You may need urgent medical attention.
+Keep the telephone numbers for these places handy.